B-Farahani/portfolio/_posts/2020-09-14-AI_generated_image_to_audio_caption.markdown

 - A woman with a dog canoe down a river.
 - Woman and dog in rowboat on the water.

-So, we have two kinds of data: image and text
+So, we have two kinds of data here: image and text.
+Before creating a neural network model, we need to preprocess and analyze them separately, and convert them to a format that the model can understand.
+I will explain how to do that in the next two sections of this post.

 # Processing Image data
 I used Convolutional Neural Network (CNN) and transfer learning to interpret the content of the images.
 Transfer learning is a machine learning method where a model developed for a task is reused as the starting point for a model on a another task.
 This is a popular approach in deep learning where pre-trained models are used as a starting point and in fact, so much of the progress in deep learning over the past few years is attributable to availability of such pre-trained models.
-There are many CNN pre-trained models available to choose from, such as VGG16, ResNet50, Xception.
-For tis project, I used InceptionV3, which is efficient and has a great accuracy.
+There are many pre-trained CNN models available to choose from, such as VGG16, ResNet50, Xception.
+For tis project, I used InceptionV3, which is efficient and has great accuracy.
 It was created by Google Research in 2014 and was trained on ImageNet dataset (1.4M images), including 1000 different image classes.

 I converted all the images to size 299x299, as required by InceptionV3 and passed them to the model as inputs.
-Then instead of training the model all over gain, I froze the base layers that are already trained to quickly learn the features for a given image, and extract the resulted feature vectors of 2048-length (also known as the "bottleneck features").
-The below image shows inceptionV3's architecture, as well as the input and output.
+Then instead of training the model all over gain, I froze the base layers that are already trained to quickly learn the features for a given image, and extracted the resulted feature vectors of 2,048-length (also known as the "bottleneck features").
+The below image shows inceptionV3's architecture, as well as its input and output.

 ![InceptionV3](../assets/img/image_captions/InceptionV3.jpg){: .postImage}

-Note that for a classification task a Softmax function would been applied after this steps and on top of the feature vectors to classify images.
-But for the task at hand, we only need the feature vectors to later combine them with the text data and create another model.
+Note that for a classification task a Softmax function could been applied after this steps and on top of the feature vectors to classify images.
+But for the task at hand, we only need the feature vectors to later combine them with the text data and create train a neural network model.

-# Processing Text data (Captions)
+# Processing Text Data (Captions)
-To be able to analyse the descriptions ...
+I performed the following five steps on the text data:

 ## 1. Cleaning the Text
-I first cleaned the descriptions to reduce the size of the vocabulary of words, by the following ways: This is important because with having fewer words, we can create a smaller model which can be trained faster.
+I first cleaned the descriptions by performing the following steps, to remove noise and reduce the size of the vocabulary of words.
+This makes the model smaller and so it can be trained faster.
 - Converted all the words to lower case
 - Removed punctuations (e.g. "!", "-")
 - Removed all numbers
 - Removed all words with less than two characters (e.g. "a")  **?

 ## 2. Defining a fixed sequence length and starting/ending points
-The input sequences for all neural networks should have the same length (because we need to pack them all in a single tensor).
-So for example, when working with reviews text, they are usually truncated to a certain size.
-For the case of the captions, since they are not too long, I looked at the maximum caption length in the data , which was 40, and used that as the fixed sequence length, which allows us to preserve all the information.
-In order to have the same length for all the captions, I padded the shorter ones with zeros.
+Generally, the input sequences for a neural network model should have the same length (because we need to pack them all in a single tensor).
+For example, when working with text data such as reviews, it is common to truncate them to a reasonable length and make them equal.
+For the case of the captions, since they are not too long, I looked at the maximum caption length in the data, which was 40, and used that as my fixed sequence length.
+Then I padded the shorter captions with zeros.
+So now all captions have a length of 40.

-The way that the final model works is that it will generate a caption one word a time.
-So we need to define a starting point to kick off the generation process.
+The way that the final model works is that it will generate a caption, one word a time.
+So we need to define a starting point to kick off the generating process.
 We also need an ending point to signal the end of the caption.
-The model will stop the generating new words if it reaches this stopping word or the maximum length.
-I did this with adding "startseq" and "endseq" to all the captions.

-To make this more concrete, below is an example for how the captions of the first image above were modified based on step 1 step 2:
+Then the model will stop generating new words if it reaches this stopping word or the maximum length of 40.
+So, I added "startseq" to the beginning and "endseq" to the end of all the captions, to train the model with these starting and ending points.
+To make this more clear, below is an example of how the captions will look like after this step (the captions are from the first data example above):

 - **startseq** a child in a pink dress is climbing up a set of stairs in an entry way **endseq**
 - **startseq** a girl going into a wooden building **endseq**